jchartrand/zenodo-git-up/README.md

 ![zotero](docs/images/buildZotero.png)

+NOTE:  The above image doesn't show this, but you must complete the Github fields in the form (Github Oauth Token, Github Repository, and Github Repository Owner) before pushing the button.

 This cache must be available or the uploading will fail.
 The cached file will appear in the root directory as cachedBibl.json and should be between 1 and 2 Megabytes.
 Refresh the cache anytime a change has been made to the Zotero bibliography.

 #### Create a copy of the ISicily Repository